 Currently focused on painting, his creativity has often embraced life studies and pencil sketches, photo sketches, digital sketches, and the artist’s imagination.
 His paintings mix traditional with contemporary art ideas, methods and materials.

-As an artist, Scheckler is focused on painting using well-known traditional art techniques
+As an artist, Scheckler is focused on painting using well-known traditional art techniques rooted in academic, figurative painting.

 He often uses these in experimental ways.
 As a tenured professor at the Massachusetts College of Liberal Arts, he teaches drawing, painting, photography and composition for the visual arts from a progressive, yet classical, viewpoint.